 Day 05 @ Shangri-La – Dukezong Ancient Town and Guishan Hill

-It took us another 2 hours drive to get from Tiger Leaping Gorge to Dukezong, and the drive up was gradually increasing in elevation: from elevation 1,900 meters where the Gorge is, to Dukezong’s 3,200m.
-Dukezong is a Tibetan town in Shangri-la county, and is ancient town center saw many visitors about, dressed up in Tibetan apparel.
+It took us another 2 hours’ drive to get from Tiger Leaping Gorge to Dukezong, and the drive up gradually increased in elevation: from 1,900 meters at the Gorge to Dukezong’s 3,200m.
+Dukezong is a Tibetan town in Shangri-La county, and its ancient town center saw many visitors about, dressed up in Tibetan apparel.

-Guishan Hill is located inside Dukezong Ancient Town itself, and is famous for its very large, bronze giant prayer wheel where visitors can spin it clockwise for good fortune.
-Just to be sure, this is a team effort: and you’d need at least a dozen persons pulling the wheel at the same time for it to even begin to turn!
-I also need to emphasise on the hill part of things: it’s not a tall hill and perhaps just 150 steps up.
-But the climb up was exhausting: and largely because of Dukezong’s 3200m altitude.
+Guishan Hill is located inside Dukezong Ancient Town itself, and is famous for its very large bronze giant prayer wheel where visitors can spin it clockwise for good fortune.
+Just to be sure, this is a team effort: you’d need at least a dozen people pulling the wheel at the same time for it to even begin to turn!
+I also need to emphasise the hill part of things: it’s not a tall hill and perhaps just 150 steps up.
+But the climb up was exhausting, largely because of Dukezong’s 3,200m altitude.
 There is seating along the way up for you to stop and take breaks as often as you need, so the climb was finally quite manageable.
-The bell is situated at an observation platform that lets you have great panaromic views of Dukezong.
+The bell is situated at an observation platform that lets you have great panoramic views of Dukezong.

 Pictures!